fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ### Convert highlighed image to gray image <a name="gray"></a>

-To detect white or yellow lines out of the black road from the previously prepossed images, it is better to covert to gray images to increase the contrast.
+To detect white or yellow lines out of the black road from the previously preprocessed images, it is better to convert to gray images to increase the contrast.

 RGB Image | Input (White Highlighted) Image | Output (Gray) Image :---:  | :---:  | :---: